dcooray42/Tokenizer/documentation/whitepaper.md

 npx hardhat run interact.js --network sepolia
 ```

-Here the script is ran to be executed on the Sepolia testnet but it could be any network.
+Here the script is ran to be executed on the Sepolia testnet but it could be ran on any network.

 Follow the on-screen prompts to select the interaction you want to perform and provide any required information.